-The Healthy Hearing Program wouldn't be possible without the many Healthy Hearing volunteers who, for the benefit of our athletes' health, give a part of their valuable time and experience.
-We are so excited to have you as part of the team!
-Thank you for your willingness to serve in this role!
+The Healthy Hearing Program wouldn't be possible without the many volunteers who, for the benefit of our athletes' health, give a part of their valuable time and experience.

 Also, screening wouldn't be possible without the generous gifts of our sponsors.